 Sir William Armstrong

-Born in Shieldfield, Newcastle, William Armstrong, later Lord Armstrong, was a genius engineer, an armaments manufacturer, hydro-electricity pioneer, international businessmen, inventor, scientist and owner of Cragside House and Bamburgh Castle in Northumberland.
-He was educated at Whickham and at Bishop Auckland where he developed a keen interest in the activities of a local engineering works operated by William Ramshaw and a keen interest in Ramshaw’s daughter, Margaret, who he would marry in 1835.
+Born in Shieldfield in Newcastle, William Armstrong, later Lord Armstrong, was a genius engineer, an armaments manufacturer, a hydro-electricity pioneer, an international businessmen, an inventor, a scientist and the owner of Cragside House and Bamburgh Castle in Northumberland.
+He was educated at Whickham and at Bishop Auckland where he developed a keen interest in the activities of a local engineering works operated by William Ramshaw.
+He also showed a keen interest in Ramshaw’s daughter, Margaret, who he would marry in 1835.
 Armstrong trained as a solicitor for five years but his career in law was short-lived and he pursued his interests in engineering, developing a rotary engine which he employed a friend to manufacture at a works in High Bridge, Newcastle.
 Further developments by Armstrong led to the manufacture of a piston engine and a hydraulic crane that proved a great success.
-He purchased land at Elswick for a business manufacturing hydraulic equipment and cranes.
-Customers included the docks at Liverpool and Grimsby.
-He turned his attention to making armaments at Elswick developing a breech loading gun (he would supply both sides in the American Civil War).
-Branching out into making naval guns necessitated the movement of ships up river to Elswick, bringing about the removal of the old stone-built Tyne Bridge which Armstrong replaced with his Swing Bridge of 1876.
+He purchased land at Elswick to establish a business manufacturing hydraulic equipment and cranes.
+His customers included the docks at Liverpool and Grimsby.
+Armstrong turned his attention to making armaments at Elswick developing a breech loading gun (he would supply both sides in the American Civil War).
+Branching out into making naval guns necessitated the movement of ships up river to Elswick, bringing about the removal of the old stone-built Tyne Bridge which Armstrong replaced with the Swing Bridge in 1876.
 From 1835 Armstrong had resided in a house (since demolished) in Jesmond Dene but in 1863 he purchased land near Rothbury where the architect Richard Norman Shaw would develop the spectacular mansion of Cragside.
-With its magnificent landscaped grounds set within the Northumbrian hills, Cragside was the first house in the world lit by hydro-electricity using lighting developed by Joseph Wilson Swan.
-Armstrong donated the beautiful grounds of his old home of Jesmond Dene to the people of Newcastle upon Tyne as a park in a philanthropic gesture.
+With its magnificent landscaped grounds set within the Northumbrian hills, Cragside was the first house in the world lit by hydro-electricity, using lighting developed by Joseph Wilson Swan (see).
+Armstrong donated the beautiful grounds of his old home of Jesmond Dene to the people of Newcastle upon Tyne, as a park, in a philanthropic gesture.

 Boro Boy Singer